bonnom/Verilog_SPI_PWM_controller/README.md

 - **Clock Divider**: A 32-bit clock divider for adjusting the frequency of the PWM signal.
 - **Duty Cycle Control**: An 8-bit duty cycle value to control the PWM signal's high-time proportion.

 ## SPI Communication Protocol

 The SPI interface expects a total of 5 bytes to be transmitted in a single session:

 - **First 4 bytes**: A 32-bit unsigned integer to set the clock divider.
 This value determines the frequency of the PWM signal.
 - **Last byte**: An 8-bit unsigned integer to set the duty cycle.
 This value determines the high-time proportion of the PWM signal.

-## FPGA Implementation

-The code is written for the Lilygo - T-FPGA board.
-This FPGA board features an ESP32-S3 microcontroller alongside a Gowin GW1NSR-LV4CQN48PC6/I5 FPGA.
-The project files for the Gowin FPGA are included in this repository.

 ### Example Usage
 To set the PWM frequency to 1 Hz with duty cycle of 128: